 - Senator Sherrod Brown (Ohio)

 - Mayors of Houston, Atlanta, Pittsburgh, & Miami

 Examples of world-class partnerships and organizations that have emerged from TechTables include:

 Education Superhighway is singularly focused on upgrading the internet infrastructure in K-12 public schools.
-Partnering with the FCC and 39 governors, minimum high speed connections have grown in the last two years from 30% of U.S. school districts to 77%.
+Partnering with the FCC and governors, high speed connections have grown from 30% of U.S. school districts to more than 98%.